bast/talk-numgrid/talk.md

 - If you integrate a closed-shell atom in vacuum, without external fields, you don't need many angular points

-- Pruning: atom centers are more "spherical" closer to the center
+- Pruning: density is more "spherical" closer to the center

 - There are adaptive schemes, see for instance Krack-Köster, https://doi.org/10.1063/1.475719